nirapresso/Lswarm/README.md

 ## The "Data Diagnosis" folder
 Contains the code for statistical diagnosis of the data in PSO result files (.db files as in "PSO Result Files").
+---
+# How to Run
+The main codes is in the "PSO" folder.
+The code needs a physics solver (e.g., COMSOL) that can be called externally.
+The main code workflow is deus_ex_machina < sentinels (< sentinel_config) < the_matrix
+The PSO then produces SQLite database file that contains all particle's properties and objective function values for each iteration.
+The PSO saves result each iteration in the database file and can resume iterations by reading the database file.
+If a database file already has results or partial results saved, it will continue from the last iteration.